vimc/montagu-api/docs/spec/OneTimeToken.md

-# Onetime Links
+# Onetime Tokens
-Onetime links exist because for large file downloads we want the user to directly rely on the browser's file streaming capabilities, rather than going via the single-page webapps.
+Onetime tokens exist because for large file downloads we want the user to directly rely on the browser's file streaming capabilities, rather than going via the single-page webapps.

-As the browser is not authenticated against the API, we instead use the webapp to obtain a onetime, randomized link that requires no additional authentication.
+As the browser is not authenticated against the API, we instead use the webapp to obtain a onetime, randomized token that requires no additional authentication, and which can be passed back to the API as a query parameter.
 The webapp then provides this URL as an ordinary anchor element for the user to click on.

-Each link:
+Each token:

 * Is for a particular action, and a particular combination of URL parameters
 * Works only once
 * Expires after ten minutes if not used

-## Getting a onetime link token
+## Getting a onetime token
-Given an ordinary endpoint `/some-endpoint/` that provides data download, the API will normally provide an additional endpoint in the form `/some-endpoint/get_onetime_link/`.
-This secondary endpoint will require the same permissions as the first endpoint, but instead of returning the data, it instead returns a string.
-This is a onetime link token.
+Let's say you want a onetime token for the URL `/v1/some-url/?param=value`.
+You can get a onetime token by making a GET request to `/v1/onetime_token?url=XXX`, where XXX is a URL encoded version of your original URL.
+Note that you should include the URL path, including the `v1`, but not the domain name or port.

+The server will return a standard API response, and the `data` part will be a string.
+This string is the onetime token.

+When making a request to get a onetime token, you should [authenticate as usual](Authentication.md) with a bearer token in the authentication header.

+## Using a onetime token
+Once you have the token, you can use it simply by making a request to the original URL (GET, POST, or any other action), passing any POST data as normal, and just append the onetime token as an additional query parameter `access_token`. e.g. `/v1/some-url/?param=value&access_token=ABCDEF...`

+This will perform the normal action for this URL, as well as invalidating the token.
+Note that if there are errors in the user input - for example, an unknown touchstone ID - these will only be checked at this point, not when the token is requested.

 ### Anatomy of a onetime link token
 This section is only relevant to the server implementation.